BeatsuDev/tibber.py/README.md

 python -m pip install tibber.py
 ```
 ### Requirements
-tibber.py depends only on aiohttp.
+tibber.py depends only on aiohttp and websockets.
 As of now, the project requires Python 3.9+ as well (this might change in the future to support Python 3.7+).

 ## Examples
 Getting basic client data: